 - 11+ Severe

-– Time to avoid direct sunlight from 10am-4pm.
+– Time to avoid direct sunlight from 10 am-4 pm.
 SPF 50+ Recommended.
-Wear sunglasses, a hat, and sunscreen to protect yourself from the UV radiation.
+Wear sunglasses, a hat, and sunscreen to protect yourself from UV radiation.
 Not a bright idea to go surfing.

 The Shadow Rule:

 A great way to check the UV is by looking at your shadow.
 In the mornings and evenings, your shadow is likely to be large and tall – which means the UV index is smaller.
-At a daytime – when the sun hits its peak (zenith) – your shadow is likely to be smaller than you – which means that the UV radiation is quite intense.
+During the daytime – when the sun hits its peak (zenith) – your shadow is likely to be smaller than you – which means that the UV radiation is quite intense.

 What is the SPF?

 SPF stands for Sun Protection Factor.
 Doing water sports, an SPF30+ for your lips and skin is a must!
 Sunscreen is a measure of how well a sunscreen will protect skin from UVB rays, the kind of radiation that causes sunburn, damages skin, and can contribute to skin cancer.

 To get maximum protection from the sun – It is advisable to apply sunscreen 20 minutes before going out in the sun.
 Sunny or cloudy – Always better to be safe than sorry.

 The best way to protect your face when surfing under the burning sun – is using zinc.